 - Increase Funding for Public Involvement: Public awareness, input, and involvement in decisions about Hanford cleanup is essential to achieve a successful cleanup.
 Therefore, additional funding should be provided in RL-100 for the vital public involvement work of the Hanford Advisory Board, the WA State Department of Ecology's oversight, and WA State Department of Health.
-Emergency preparedness is also an essential activity at the Hanford Site and should not be cut short.
-This addition of funds would also benefit Washington and Oregon emergency preparedness, and environmental oversight. - Request Contingency Funding for Emergencies: Recent history has shown us the need for RL and ORP to request and set aside funding to quickly respond to emergencies and unplanned cleanup crises.
-As we have seen in the past several years with the identification of leaked contamination beneath the 324-Building, the PUREX Tunnel 1 collapse and the RL Matrix identifying 27 potential sites needing stabilization to avoid contamination release, contingency funding would provide a welcome buffer to respond quickly to these issues.
+Emergency preparedness is also an essential activity at the Hanford Site and should not be cut short. - Request Contingency Funding for Emergencies: Recent history has shown us the need for RL and ORP to request and set aside funding to quickly respond to emergencies and unplanned cleanup crises.
+As we have seen in the past several years with the identification of leaked contamination beneath the 324-Building, the PUREX Tunnel 1 collapse, the RL Matrix identifying 27 potential sites needing stabilization to avoid contamination release, and the B-109 tank leak; contingency funding would provide a welcome buffer to respond quickly to these issues.
 Request funding to plan for a future that will contain emergencies and unplanned crises to ensure a nimble response that does not redirect money away from other important cleanup work. - Request Funding for an Independent External Review of the Waste Treatment Plant: Successful and safe treatment by immobilizing Hanford's tank waste in glass is non-negotiable.
 It is critical to determine what can and cannot be salvaged at the Waste Treatment Plant.
 Request funding for an independent external review.